iturner72/book-notes/the_revolt_of_the_public.md

     for many entries, leaves the reader uncertain about the agenda of any given version.

+### 7 The Failure Of Government
+* 186 The utopian ambition of governments from the industrial age, which sought to perfect the social order, hangs ridiculously, like an outsized suit of armor, on their feebler, latter-day heirs.
+Yet the quixotic pose has been maintained.
+The fiction of extraordinary ambition and mastery has persisted, without irony, in our political language.
+* 186 For what it's worth, my purposes in this chapter are analytical rather than ideological.
+I have treated the limitation of overnment as a function of the limits of human knowledge, no of ideological preference, and in this approach I have stuck close to Paul Ormerod's brilliantly researched and happily titled book, *Why Most Things Fail*.
+* 189 Because of his untimely death, President Kennedy never stood for re-election, but neither did he suffer the slightest political damage from the failure of the Bay of Pigs invasion.
+The public in large numbers continues to trust the president.
+A Gallup poll taken two weeks after the incident have him an 82 percent approval rate, a 10 percent improvement over the previous poll.
+"The worse I do, the more popular I get," Kennedy joked.
+* 190 In the months after his election, President Obama gave two major speeches on the American Recovery and Reinvestment Act, as the timulus package was formally known.
+One was a George Mason University, on January 9, 2009, before he was inagurated, and the second was before a joint session of Congress on February 24, after the bill had already been enacted into law.
+* 191 The president's analysis of causes of the recession was strategic, far-reaching, and coherent.
+The crisis, "is largely of our own making" - a moral failure more than an economic downturn.
+"We have arrived at this point due to an era of profound irresponsibility that stretched from corporate boardrooms to the halls of power in Washington, D.C...
+* 191 But the practical proposals to demonstrate this new spirit, as explained by the president, were all over the place.
+The stimulus bill was expected to jump-start the economy and "save or create" 3.5 million jobs, but it was also about promoting sustainable energy, repairing infrastructure, reforming our children's education, improving the competitiveness of the American worker, and delivering better health care to all.
+* 191 Such programmatic fracturing has typified government action under the conditions of the Fifth Wave.
+The effect on the public has been to engender alarm and suspicion of hidden motives.
+* 193 The ideals propelling Tea Partiers into action were wholly sectarian, that is to say, against: against Gig Government, high taxation, the deficit, the debt, Washington politics and politicians in general, and President Obama's legislation, like the stimulus  and the health-care plan, in particular.
+* 203 The profound disconnect between talk and action gives the game away.
+The *aims* of emocratic government have shifted, even if the language of politics has yet to catch up.
+High modernist government was an austere prophet, demanding the destruction of the muddled present to make room for the perfect future.
+Late modernist government is more like a kindly uncle, passing out chocolate chip coolies to his favorite nieces and nephews.
+He doesnb't wish to transform them.
+He just wants them to be happy - most particularly, with him.
+* 204 Programs seem scarcely intelligible in terms of their stated purposes, and, like the stimulus, need to be legistlated at exhausting length.
+    President Obama's signature program, the Patient Protection and Affordable Care Act, sprawled over 900 pages of contradictory minutia: the word "waiver" appeared 214 times.
+The Dodd-Frank bill, which tightened regulation of the U.S. financial system in 2010, covered 848 pages.
+For comparison, it took 31 pages in 1913 to establish the Federal Reserve, 37 to wrap up the Social Security Act of 1935.
+* 209 In *Why Most Things Fail,* The heart of the matter, for Ormerod, was how closely an actor's *intention* matched up with the *results* of his action.
+    His title gives the answer away.
+Ormerod found no obvious connection between the results of actions in a complex environment and their stated intentions.
+* 212 *Humans, whether acting as individuals or making collective decisions in companies or governments, behave with purpose.
+They take decisions with the aim of achieving specific, desired outcomes.
+Yet our view of the world which is emerging is one in which it is either very difficult or even impossible to predict the consequences of decisions in any meaningful sense.*
+* 220 Economic inequality, for example, has grown everywhere despite the best intentions of democratic governments.
+In the U.S., it increased under the Bush administration but worsened under President Obama's.

+### 8 Nihilism And Democracy

 ## Brink Nation Book Club Docket
 * 38 Shawn Fanning was 18 when first version of napster was released.
 Single handidly sent the music industry spiraling.
 I feel like if he didn't do it,